 Can I perform in one of the ensembles even if I do not major or minor in music?

 Yes.
 All university ensembles are open to both music majors and non-music majors.
 Certain ensembles require an audition to enroll, but most only require placement auditions at the beginning of the Fall semester for seating arrangements.
 Students can learn more about specific ensembles and conductor contact information on the Ensembles page.

 How do I know which classes and ensembles to register for?

 After students have successfully completed their audition in the spring and have been accepted into the Music program, they will meet with an advisor at Advisement and Registration to help schedule classes.
 Transfer students are usually advised of courses in their acceptance letter.
 If they are a non-music major and are simply interested in participating in an ensemble, their advisor can also help them select an ensemble.
 Program Plan Sheets for all of our majors and minors can be found here.

 Can I take applied lessons without participating in an ensemble?

-No. Applied lessons are reserved for our Music majors and minors.
+Maybe.
+Primary applied lessons are reserved for our Music majors and minors.
 Majors are required to enroll in applied lessons and an ensemble simultaneously until they have completed the required number of lesson and ensemble credits.
-If a music minor has reached their limit of applied credits and chooses not to enroll in an ensemble, they will be charged an additional $180 fee per credit/semester for lessons (capped at 2 credits).
+All majors and minors will be charged an applied music fee of $180 per credit/per semester for lessons (capped at 2 credits).
 Non-majors that are given permission to enroll in Music 18 (applied lessons for non-majors) will also be charged the fee.
 This fee will be assessed by the fourth week of the term and billed on the second statement.